AGNC Investment Corp (AGNC) Shares Decline Despite Market Challenges - News Heater

 Click here for full details and to join for free

-The average price point forecasted by analysts for AGNC Investment Corp (AGNC) is $10.67, which is $1.64 above the current market price.
-The public float for AGNC is 600.80M, and currently, short sellers hold a 4.86% ratio of that float.
-The average trading volume of AGNC on October 03, 2023 was 11.26M shares.
+The average price predicted by analysts for AGNC is $10.61, which is $1.82 above the current price.
+The public float for AGNC is 600.80M and currently, short sellers hold a 4.86% ratio of that float.
+The average trading volume of AGNC on October 09, 2023 was 11.72M shares.

 AGNC’s Market Performance

-AGNC’s stock has seen a -5.79% decrease for the week, with a -8.07% drop in the past month and a -8.63% fall in the past quarter.
-The volatility ratio for the week is 2.87%, and the volatility levels for the past 30 days are at 1.90% for AGNC Investment Corp The simple moving average for the last 20 days is -6.92% for AGNC stock, with a simple moving average of -10.48% for the last 200 days.
+AGNC’s stock has seen a -5.40% decrease for the week, with a -7.27% drop in the past month and a -10.43% fall in the past quarter.
+The volatility ratio for the week is 3.69%, and the volatility levels for the past 30 days are at 2.27% for AGNC Investment Corp.
+The simple moving average for the past 20 days is -7.24% for AGNC’s stock, with a -12.04% simple moving average for the past 200 days.

 Analysts’ Opinion of AGNC